Posted by marilynch

 We’re All Heroes on This Bus

 When I lived in Santa Cruz, I biked a hundred miles weekly—to work, for errands, for fun.
-In ’81 I moved to Monterey, which had a biking mayor [in 1983], Clyde Roberson.
-But living in rural MoCo, I was frustrated by lack of bike lanes and soon abandoned my bike for everyday transportation.
+In ’81 I moved to rural Monterey County.
+I was happy to see that the City of Monterey had a biking mayor, Clyde Roberson.* But living in rural MoCo, I was frustrated by lack of bike lanes and soon abandoned my bike for everyday transportation.

 Now, thanks to Clark Sleeth,** a 20-year-old who inspired me by using just a half tank of gas in five months, I’m back to biking regularly for transportation.
 Think it takes more time?
 Often not.
 You no longer need time for cardio at the gym!